 - Complete the Application: Fill out the application for the title, ensuring all information is accurate and complete.

-- Submit Paperwork: Take the completed documents to the appropriate local agency, such as the OMV or clerk of court.
+- Submit Paperwork: Take the completed documents to the appropriate local agency, such as the OMV or court clerk.

-- Pay Fees: Submit payment for any applicable fees, keeping receipts for records.
+- Pay Fees: Submit payment for applicable fees, keeping receipts for records.

 - Receive Confirmation: Wait for confirmation of the title transfer, which may include a new title issued to the buyer.